 The files' taper have a positive influence on the development of dentinal cracks, when the taper increases, the stress on the canal wall increases, result in an increase in the number of dentinal defects. rotary files with greater tapers have a tendency to put more stress on the radicular dentine, which is one of the causes of root dentin cracking.
-The effect of increasing file taper on dentinal cracks is also supported by (Bhavika et al., 2023) that used files with fixed taper as same as the files used in current study and they conclude the Trunatomy file (26. /0.04) result in less number of cracks than Waldent walflex file (25/0.06).
+The effect of increasing file

-The more incidence of dentinal defects discovered at the apical level in all groups, followed by the middle and then the coronal levels, this is in line with what.37-40 found in their studies, that cracks may develop as a result of mechanical stress brought on by repetitive instrumentation and the thin, brittle dentin in the apical region's inability to withstand the tension brought on by direct contact with the instrument tip.
+The more incidence of dentinal defects discovered at the apical level in all groups, followed by the middle and then the coronal levels, this is in line with what.
+37-40 found in their studies, that cracks may develop as a result of mechanical stress brought on by repetitive instrumentation and the thin, brittle dentin in the apical region's inability to withstand the tension brought on by direct contact with the instrument tip.